radius-project/blog/radblog/content/posts/2024/what-i-learned-in-six-weeks/index.md

 ### Usage workflow

 Radius enforces a clear separation of duties between developers and platform engineers.
-You can see in the diagram below that the platform engineer has defined the resource types, created an environment, and configured environment-specific recipes.
+You can see in the diagram below that the platform engineer has defined the resource types, created an environment, and configured environment-specific Recipes.
 The developer then uses those resource types to model their application.

 ![Radius developer and platform engineer workflow](images/workflow.png)

 **Steps 1–4:** The platform engineer installs Radius on a Kubernetes cluster (Radius runs on Kubernetes today, but it is designed to have other deployment options in the future).
-Then he or she configures the resource types developers will use, the environment applications will be deployed to, and the recipes which implement how each resource type is deployed in that environment.
+Then he or she configures the resource types developers will use, the environment applications will be deployed to, and the Recipes which implement how each resource type is deployed in that environment.

 **Steps 5–6:** The developer uses the resource types to build his or her application.
 Once the application has been defined in a Bicep file, the developer can use the Radius CLI to deploy the application to one of the environments or rely on their [GitOps CI/CD pipeline](https://github.com/radius-project/design-notes/blob/main/tools/2024-06-gitops-feature-spec.md).

-**Step 7:** Radius then uses the application definition from the develop and the recipes from the platform engineer to create resources and deploy the application to the selected environment.
+**Step 7:** Radius then uses the application definition from the develop and the Recipes from the platform engineer to create resources and deploy the application to the selected environment.

 As you can see, Radius gives platform engineers the tools to define a clear contract with their developers via resource types.
 Recipes give them full control of the underlying infrastructure without having to expose those details to developers.
 Developers then have self-service access to deploy their application without needing knowledge of Kubernetes or a specific cloud provider's APIs.